africanmathsinitiative/textbook-maths-form1/README.md

 Rationale:

 1. Self contained sections
+1.1 Lesson objectives
 2. Try to start with a motivation as to why we study the topic in question
 3. Have a simple explanation of the topic in questions, using one or two examples within the explanations
 4. Follow with clear examples on how the topic works
 5. Exercises - quality and possibility to randomise rather than quantity (please talk to SB if unclear of what it means to randomise a question)
+6. At least one exercise with real life applications

+Note: Priorities would be point 1, 3, 4 and 5.
+2 and 6 might need to be targeted to specific contexts so might need to be done separately.

 Main sections: